RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Conclusion

 \section{Conclusion}

-In this work, we first extended 3DGS to the radio frequency domain, leveraging camera-free RadSplatter to extrapolate RSSs with high accuracy from sparse measurements in outdoor environment.
-By efficiently selecting the means of key virtual scatterers from dense point clouds aided by RM parameterization model, the model captured intricate multi-path propagation characteristics.
+In this work, we first extended 3DGS to the radio frequency domain, leveraging camera-free RadCloudSplat to extrapolate RSSs with high accuracy from sparse measurements in an outdoor environment.
+By efficiently selecting the means of key virtual scatterers from dense point clouds aided by the RM scheme, the model captured intricate multi-path propagation characteristics.
 Experiments and analysis validated the effectiveness of these scatterers, advancing the state-of-the-art in wireless network modeling and extrapolation performance and highlighting the transformative potential of integrating advanced 3D modeling techniques with wireless propagation analysis for next-generation applications in the radio domain.